Sorry We Missed You poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Ricky and Abbie sit in a social services office discussing their financial struggles.
 They've been living in council housing after losing their home in the 2008 crash, relying on Abbie's care work income while Ricky searches for employment.
 The opening establishes a family under economic pressure, barely staying afloat..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Ricky is offered a "franchise opportunity" as a delivery driver by Maloney.
 The catch: he must provide his own van.
 To afford the £1,400 deposit, Ricky must sell Abbie's car—her only means of getting between her scattered care clients.
 This forces an impossible choice that will disrupt their fragile balance..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.